 Setting up your loops—photo tutorial:

-Cut 5 double-length strands, fold each one in half and tie all the ends together in an overhand knot.
+Cut 5 double-length strands (all the same length), fold each strand in half, and then tie all the ends together in one large overhand knot.
 Experiment with colors.
 The braids can look very different depending on the color set-up of the loops.
 Smooth cotton yarn or string is probably the easiest material to braid with.
 My 3-loop tutorial gives several suggestion and links for good yarn for 3 and 5-loop braids.
-I make most of the samples on this blog with embroidery floss, but that’s fairly thin for 3 and 5-loop braids, so I usually teach and make videos using something thicker. (“Too thin” just means it would take longer to finish the same length braid, it doesn’t mean you can’t use it.)
+I make most of the samples on this blog with embroidery floss, but that’s fairly thin for 3 and 5-loop braids, so I usually teach and make videos using something thicker. (“Fairly thin” just means it’ll take longer to finish the same length braid, it doesn’t mean you can’t use it!—it would make a strong, fine braid with a delicate pattern.)

 See photos below for an easy way to tie this loop-bundle onto a fixed point before you start braiding: